PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 12:51:27
+Last updated: 2024-04-08 12:52:34
-Random Quote: A grievous wound, aye, but Thoros healed it.
-There's never been no better healer.  -  Lem Lemoncloak
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow